When I look at a big bowl of freshly dug American groundnuts, I think of what might have been, and what may yet be.

 Openauk, a kind of root of round form, some of the bigness of walnuts, some far greater, which are found in moist & marish grounds growing many together one by another in ropes, or as though they were fastened with a string.
 Being boiled or sodden they are very good meat…

-Native to North America east of the Great Plains (although it can be found in a few spots as far west as Colorado), hopniss likes to be in wet places: streambanks, lowland forest edges, pond edges, etc. That said, the plants are drought tolerant as well; a nice trait to possess in this uncertain climate we’ve been experiencing lately.
+Native to North America east of the Great Plains (although it can be found in a few spots as far west as Colorado), American groundnut likes to be in wet places: streambanks, lowland forest edges, pond edges, etc. That said, the plants are drought tolerant as well; a nice trait to possess in this uncertain climate we’ve been experiencing lately.
 Hopniss will also grow in gardens, as I have been doing since 2011.

-The reason it’s taken me so long to write about Apios americana is the primary reason you don’t buy hopniss in your supermarket: The tubers, to be of any decent size, need two years to mature.
+The reason it’s taken me so long to write about Apios americana is the primary reason you can’t buy American groundnut in your supermarket: The tubers, to be of any decent size, need two years to mature.
 That is simply too long if you are growing for the market.
 Hopniss tubers also grow like a string of peanuts along the root system of the plant, and can be found yards away from where the plant is growing.
 Another problem if you plan on growing them en masse.

 Sam, like most Eastern foragers, prefers to forage for hopniss rather than grow it for precisely this reason.
 He can harvest a bushel bag in a couple hours from the wild, needing only a shovel and the knowledge of a good spot.
 Hopniss are easy to spot when they are growing.
 They basically look like any bean you might encounter in a garden, and they smell beany.